How to Archive Website: The Ultimate Guide

 P.S.
 Url2png doesn’t allow full-page screenshots in free versions and I wouldn’t recommend the paid version unless you plan to integrate the API with a tool like Woorank.
 As I said, the target market for Url2png is businesses looking for bulk screenshots of their applications.

-Other similar tools are Browshot, Thum.io, Screenshotlayer, and Webthumb.bluga.net.
+Other similar tools are Browshot, Thum.io, and Screenshotlayer.

 Cons: These tools don’t allow you to schedule screenshots, you have to do it all manually.
 Also, they don’t archive your screenshots, you need to store them yourself.
 Furthermore, these tools are specifically aimed at technically minded users, as the primary interface is designed to call their API to program own capture jobs.